California Policy Evaluation Tracking System Project Coordinator

 Qualifications – Required:

-- 2-5 years’ experience performing policy analysis (legal, government, or health/other relevant non-profit advocacy setting preferred).
+- 2-5 years of experience in project management (government or health/other relevant non-profit setting preferred);

 Qualifications – Preferred: